lyonbros/composer.js/examples/controller-form.md

 ---
-title: Examples: A form in a controller
+title: Examples | A form in a controller
 layout: documentation
 ---